 Most gay bars do not get busy until 11pm.
 The crowd tends to move on to the late night bars/ clubs around 2am, with some venues staying open until 5am or later.

-There is also a gay scene in Las Palmas – the capital city of Gran Canaria – that tends to attract mostly local guys.
-Most bars and clubs in Playa del Ingles will stock local gay maps that provide details of the venues in Las Palmas.
+There is also a gay scene in Las Palmas, the capital city of Gran Canaria, that tends to attract mostly local guys.
+Most gay bars and clubs in Playa del Ingles will stock local gay maps that provide details of the venues in Las Palmas.

 Gran Canaria Airport (IATA: LPA) is one of the busiest in Spain handling over 10 million passengers a year.
 There are direct flights from most major European airports.
-Airlines flying scheduled services to Gran Canaria include Aer Lingus, Ryanair, EasyJet, Iberia, British Airways, Vueling, Air Berlin, KLM and Swiss.
+Airlines flying scheduled services to Gran Canaria include Aer Lingus, Ryanair, EasyJet, Iberia, British Airways, Vueling, Air Berlin and KLM.

 Most of major car rental companies operate at the airport.
-Gran Canaria has a good road infrastructure, and hiring a car is a very good option that gives you the flexibility to explore the Island.
-Don’t forget to bring your driving licence!
+Gran Canaria has a good road infrastructure, and hiring a car is a very good option that gives you the flexibility to explore the Island and beaches at your own pace.
+Don’t forget to bring your driving licence.

 Exclusively gay resorts and hotels near the gay nightlife at Yumbo Center are listed on a separate page.